@lnp2pBot

 What exchange rate does the bot use?

-When creating an order you can choose to specify only the fiat amount to be paid/charge, but not the sats amount to buy/sell.
-In this case, you should select the "Market price" button, and then the bot will calculate at the market rate offered by yadio.io.
+When creating an order, you can choose to specify only the fiat amount to pay/receive, without indicating the quantity of sats you want to buy/sell.
+In this case, you should select the Market Price button, and the bot will calculate the market rate offered by yadio.io at the moment your order is taken.

 In which countries and languages is it available?